Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2025

-Prices start at ¥2,560 for 2-hour rentals, up to ¥41,800 for wedding packages.
-What’s included: Hairstyling, accessories, and trendy patterns like lace or Taisho romantic.
-Features: Quick dressing, multilingual staff (English/Chinese).
-Location: Seconds from Asakusa Station Exit 5.
-Why recommended: Perfect for those seeking modern twists on traditional styles.
-Booked via Klook
+Prices start at ¥2,560 for 2-hour rentals and go up to ¥41,800 for full wedding packages.
+What’s included: hairstyling, accessories, and on-trend patterns such as lace or Taisho-romantic motifs.
+Features: quick dressing, multilingual staff (English and Chinese).
+Location: seconds from Asakusa Station, Exit 5.
+Why recommended: perfect for travelers who want a modern twist on traditional styles.
+Book via Klook.

 5. Aiwafuku (Asakusa)